 If you can’t get the time off, try scheduling the appointment for the first of your usual days off.
 That way, if you have side effects from the vaccine, you’ll have more time off to rest afterward.

 If you drive, you can schedule a drive-in vaccine at a time that works for you.
 You don’t even need to leave the car!
+Many pharmacies and clinics offer vaccine appointments in the evenings and on weekends for those who work weekdays.

 I should wait for the people who “need it” to get it.